SysError99/GodotToolForRestfulBasedWebGames/README.md

 Create an HTTP header that has `content-type: json`.

 #### `Api.get_url(): String`
 Get hostname URL from browser.
-If it's not running on HTML5 platform, it will fallback to `http://localhost:8788.
+If it's not running on HTML5 platform, it will fallback to `http://localhost:8788`.

 #### `Api.load_access_token()`
-Loads access token from storage and store it in this function.
+Load access token from storage and store it in this function.
 Can be accessed with `Api.access_token`.
 If you want to know if the function loads the access token but also wanted to know if it actually exists or not, you can check with `Api.access_token_loaded` in loop:
 ```gdscript
 	while !Api.access_token_loaded:
 		yield(get_tree(), "idle_frame")